-There are a lot of changes coming down the pipeline, and we've seen that one of my brands in 2008 team did a little over a million dollars at a 20% profit margin.
+There are a lot of changes coming down the pipeline, and we've seen that one of my brand in 2008 team did a little over a million dollars at a 20% profit margin.

-And for some of you that don't know me, I'm married close to 20 years, I have three kids 13, 10, and 5 years old.
+And for some of you who don't know me, I've been married for close to 20 years, I have three kids 13, 10, and 5 years old.
 All of my businesses are home-based businesses.
 I love leveraging systems.
 I love leveraging technology, and it's awesome.
 And we have more opportunities than ever, but with that opportunity can come complexity and confusion.
-And when I first started the business, I have a BS degree, I was actually going to go to college for medicine, alternative medicine.
+And when I first started the business, I had a BS degree, and I was actually going to go to college for medicine, alternative medicine.
 This is back in the late 90s.
 When everybody thought that’s witch Voodoo and witchcraft theory right now it's mainstream.

-So through my career now 20 years going on, I've analyzed literally over 150 different business models and everything in anything you can imagine.
-Everything from eCommerce to local marketing businesses, to and I had one of those network marketing work from home stuff, information businesses, coaching businesses, real estate, businesses, franchise businesses, license type of businesses, wholesaling type of businesses, anything you can imagine.
+So through my career 20 years going on, I've analyzed literally over 150 different business models and everything in anything you can imagine.
+Everything from eCommerce to local marketing businesses, and I had one of those network marketing work-from-home stuff, information businesses, coaching businesses, real estate, businesses, franchise businesses, license type of businesses, wholesaling type of businesses, anything you can imagine.
 Wholesaling, cars, motorcycles, service-based business.

 I had looked at doing a doggy pooper scooping business 15-18 years ago, window cleaning businesses, so anything and everything you can imagine.
 It started to become clear to me that it's really important what business model you pick, right?
 Because Stephen Covey said it best.
 He said, when you pick up one side of the stick, you're automatically picking up the other side of the stick.
 I started to learn about business model criteria.
 And we'll talk about that more in a minute.
 But the other really important part is what I call a business model match.